This post may contain affiliate links, please read my full disclosure policy for more details.

 You can choose to embroider the eye brows as well.
 I placed them between R18 and R19.

-You have now finished your crochet toy and as a final touch you can tie a bow around its neck with a nice ribbon of your choice!
-I hope you found my free crochet dog pattern easy to follow and enjoyed making the dog!
+You have now finished your crochet animal and as a final touch you can tie a bow around its neck with a nice ribbon of your choice!

 Luv the pattern, my dog came out super cute. instructions were so easy to follow.
 Thank you so much 💓